Triple jump

-The triple jump, sometimes referred to as the hop, step and jump or the hop, skip and jump, is a track and field event, similar to the long jump.
+The triple jump, sometimes referred to as the hop, step and jump or the hop, skip and jump, is a track and field event, similar to long jump.
 As a group, the two events are referred to as the "horizontal jumps".
 The competitor runs down the track and performs a hop, a bound and then a jump into the sand pit.
-The triple jump was inspired by the ancient Olympic Games and has been a modern Olympics event since the Games' inception in 1896.
+The triple jump was inspired by accounts of lengthy jumps at the ancient Olympic Games and has been a modern Olympics event since the Games' inception in 1896.